India Emissions and Energy Sources

 Despite increases in the use of renewable energy, emissions continued to rise until 2019 and the "COVID drop" in 2020.

-As India recovers from the effects of the pandemic, we will see whether emissions have stopped increasing at their earlier rate.
+As India recovers from the effects of the pandemic, however, we can see that emissions are now rising again.

 India Energy Fuel Mix